Quantum Computation for Periodic Solids in Second Quantization: Methodology

-In recent qubitization approaches, one does not implement \eqref{eq:trotter U} but rather constructs a walk operator $W$ with eigenvalues $e^{\pm i\arccos(E_i/\lambda)}$, from whose phases the Hamiltonian eigenvalues can readily be retrieved.
+Instead of the time evolution operator \eqref{eq:trotter U}, one can apply QPE to a unitary \emph{walk operator} $W$ with eigenvalues $e^{\pm i\arccos(E_j/\lambda)}$, from whose phases the Hamiltonian energies can readily be retrieved.
+This is the approach of more recent qubitisation methods~\cite{poulin_quantum_2018,berry_improved_2018}.
 The normalization factor $\lambda$ is the $L_1$ norm of Hamiltonian's coefficients in an LCU decomposition, and ensures that all energies correspond to phases between $0$ and $2\pi$.
 The walk operator is constructed from a reflection along with a \emph{block encoding} of $H/\lambda$.
 The starting point for a block encoding is an LCU decomposition of the Hamiltonian

 into simpler unitary operators $H_i$ that can be readily implemented on a quantum computer.
 In our case, the LCU decomposition of the Hamiltonian is given in section~\ref{sec:majorana representation}, and the $H_i$ consist of strings of up to four Majorana fermions that can be implemented in the Jordan-Wigner representation with a ranged operation \cite{babbush_encoding_2018}.
 The two operators